ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 >>
 >> This two-factor authentication method complements an already activated method (via **SMS**, **Mobile Application** or **Security key**).
 It cannot be activated alone.
 >>
->> Each time you try to log in, you can enter one of the 10 one-time codes.
+>> Each time you try to log in, you can enter one of the 10 single-use codes.
 >> It is essential to always have at least 1 remaining backup code.
 Remember to regenerate them via the OVHcloud Control Panel if you have used all of them, or if you have lost them.

 ### Step 1 - Enable your first two-factor authentication method <a name="enabling-2fa"></a>